Zanzibar: Education

-In 2000 there were 207 government schools and 118 privately owned schools in Zanzibar.
+In 2000, there were 207 government schools and 118 privately owned schools in Zanzibar.
 Zanzibar has three fully accredited Universities: Zanzibar University, the State University of Zanzibar (SUZA) and Sumait University (previously University College of Education, Chukwani).

 SUZA was established in 1999, and is located in Stone Town, in the buildings of the former Institute of Kiswahili and Foreign Language (TAKILUKI).
 It is the only public institution for higher learning in Zanzibar, the other two institutions being private.
 In 2004, the three institutions had a total enrollment of 948 students, of whom 207 were female.

 The primary and secondary education system in Zanzibar is slightly different from that of the Tanzanian mainland.
-On the mainland, education is only compulsory for the seven years of primary education, while in Zanzibar an additional three years of secondary education are compulsory and free.
+On the mainland, education is only compulsory for the seven years of primary education, while in Zanzibar, an additional three years of secondary education are compulsory and free.
 Students in Zanzibar score significantly less on standardized tests for reading and mathematics than students on the mainland.

-In the 1970s, 1980s and 1990s, national service after secondary education was necessary, but it is now voluntary and few students volunteer.
-Most choose to seek employment or attend teacher's colleges.
+In the 1970s, 1980s, and 1990s, national service after secondary education was necessary, but it is now voluntary, and few students volunteer.
+Most choose to seek employment or attend teachers' colleges.

+The IIT Madras set up a campus in Zanzibar, which began classes for the first batch in November 2023.